seanleong339/tp/docs/UserGuide.md

 * Deletes the specialisation, education and location attribute from job with ID 132.

-### Delete Applicant attribute: `applicant delete`

-Delete attributes of an applicant corresponding to the flags.

-**Fields:** ID, Name, Contact Number, Qualification, Date applied, Job ID, upcoming interview

-Format: `applicant delete [ID*] qual/ d/ j/ i/ nric/`

-**Tip:** Fill in fields in the stipulated order.
-Since all the fields are optional except `[ID*]`.
-Just enter the flag of the attributes you want to delete.

-`[ID*]`: Unique ID of the applicant.
-The ID must be a positive integer 1, 2, 3,...

-*flag/*

-`q/`: Flag to represent the qualification
-`d/`: Flag to represent the date the applicant applied for a job `j/`: Flag to represent the job id
-`i/`: Flag to represent the date of an upcoming interview nric/: Flag to represent the NRIC number

-Example:

-`applicant delete 101 nric/`
-- Deletes NRIC attribute of the applicant with an ID 101.

-`applicant delete 102 nric/ qual/ i/`
-- Deletes NRIC, qualification, date of the interview attribute of the applicant with an ID 102.

-`applicant delete 103 da/ j/ delete`
-- The date the applicant applied for a job, and job attribute of the applicant with an ID 103.

 ### Mark an Applicant: `applicant mark`

 Mark interview and application status of the applicant.